uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/experienced-teachers.md

 * help with your application and interview tips

 For advice on returning to teaching, speak to a return to teaching adviser by using the [Get an adviser](/tta-service) service.

+### Further information and support

+* if you’re returning to teach maths or physics in a state-funded school in certain areas, [you could be eligible for a £2,000 payment after tax](https://www.gov.uk/government/publications/additional-payments-for-teaching-eligibility-and-payment-details/claim-a-payment-for-teaching-maths-or-physics-eligibility-and-payment-details)
+* returning science, languages and computing teachers in 25 local authorities may also be eligible to [claim back student loan repayments](https://www.gov.uk/government/publications/additional-payments-for-teaching-eligibility-and-payment-details/teachers-claim-back-your-student-loan-repayments-eligibility-and-payment-details)
+* if you’re returning to teach secondary maths, core maths, physics or languages and want to refresh your knowledge, you may be eligible for a [free subject specialist training course](https://www.gov.uk/guidance/teacher-subject-specialism-training-courses)

 ### Specialist help for returning physics teachers